Bishal-Somare/bishal-somare/README.md

 ## 🚀 About Me

-I’m a passionate backend developer, data enthusiast, and content creator who loves solving real-world problems using practical code.
+I’m a passionate backend developer, data enthusiast who loves solving real-world problems using practical code.
 My current focus is on **scalable web systems, API development, data visualization**, and **automation with tools like Docker and PostgreSQL**.

 * 🔭 Currently building **Sales & Customer Management Systems** with Django + PostgreSQL
 * 🌱 Learning deeper concepts in **Microservices, AI integration, and DRF + FastAPI**